-Our domestic Aquaponic system can be considered as a health or food gadget.
-It is equipped with many sensors and an LCD display allowing the user to monitor every parameter of the system.
+Our domestic aquaponic system can be considered as health or food gadget.
+It is equipped in many sensors and LCD display(?) allowing the user to monitor every parameter of the system.
 The main object of using technology in our houses is to save time and make life easier.
-Since our system is self-sustainable, it meets modern technological trends.
+Since our system is self-sustainable, it meets modern technological trends